hoaproject/Console/README.md

 ### Readline

-The `Hoa\Console\Readline` class proposes an advanced readline which allows the following operations:
+The `Hoa\Console\Readline\Readline` class proposes an advanced readline which allows the following operations:

   * edition;
   * history;